agjell/sol-tutorials/solana-benchmarks.md

 I made this cheat sheet for people wanting to benchmark their system.

-First up is installing prerequisites, for which you need root privileges.
+First you need to install prerequisites, for which you need root privileges.
 This command is for people running Ubuntu:
 ```bash
 sudo apt update && sudo apt install -y \
   libssl-dev libudev-dev pkg-config zlib1g-dev llvm clang make gcc
 ```

-Then install rustup:
+Then you need to install rustup:
 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 source $HOME/.cargo/env